Deformation of locally free actions and the leafwise cohomology: Deformation of orbits

 for $x \in M$, $t=(t_1,\cdots,t_p), s=(s_1,\cdots,s_p) \in \RR^p$.
 If the linear action $\rho_0$ is Diophantine, then $(\rho_s)_{s \in \RR^p}$ is locally transverse at $s=0$. \end{thm} \begin{excs} Prove the theorem.
-One way to do it may be a modification of the proof of Theorem \ref{thm:transverse flow}.
-One can prove the local transversality of the orbit foliation by the continuity of the rotation number and Moser's theorem, in stead of Herman's theorem.
+One way is a modification of the proof of Theorem \ref{thm:transverse flow}.
+One can prove `local transversality of the orbit foliation' by the continuity of the rotation number and Moser's theorem, in stead of Herman's theorem.
 The local transversality of action will follow from the parameter rigidity of a Diophantine linear actions. \end{excs}

 The second example is a $\RR^2$-action on $\Gamma \bs SL(2,\RR) \times SL(2,\RR)$ by commuting parabolic elements.
 Put

 Remark that $u_0^t=u^t$.

 Let $\Gamma$ be an irreducible cocompact lattice of $SL(2,\RR) \times SL(2,\RR)$ and put $M_\Gamma=\Gamma \bs (SL(2,\RR) \times SL(2,\RR))$.
 For $(\mu,\lambda) \in \RR^2$, we define an action $\rho_{\mu,\lambda} \in \cA_{LF}(M_\Gamma,\RR^2)$ by